 33 months - 6 years

-The classroom for the Primary child is a purposefully structured environment that supports this sensorial learner whose definitive goal remains that of self-construction.
-The primary program supports the child as he or she develops a sense of mastery and accomplishment that leads to the next level of development.Learn More
+The Children's House classroom is a purposefully structured environment that supports the sensorial learner whose definitive goal remains that of self-construction.
+The Children's House program supports children as they develop a sense of mastery and accomplishment that leads to the next level of development.Learn More

 6 - 12 years